 Before the 1880s, Duluth had very few houses that offered more than basic shelter.
-Roger Munger had built a large Italianate house and carriage house at 405 Mesaba Avenue in 1870 and two years later George Sargent built a Second Empire home at what would become 4500 London Road (the property was not even part of a township at the time).
+Roger Munger had built a large Italianate house and carriage house at 405 Mesaba Avenue in 1870 and two years later George Sargent built a Second Empire home at what would become 4500 London Road (the property was not even part of a townsite at the time).
 The promise of prosperity died in 1873 when Jay Cooke’s fortune dissolved, sending the entire nation—and Duluth in particular—into an economic depression known as the Panic of 1873.
 The city’s population dropped, and no one in town had the resources to build an opulent dwelling.

 But Cooke’s investments in Duluth finally paid off when grain from the Red River valley started to flow into Duluth on the railroad Cooke built.
 That grain continued its journey east on ships loaded in the safety of Duluth’s inner harbor and left the Zenith City through the ship canal Cooke funded in 1870.
 Duluth became a center for the grain trade, forming its own Board of Trade in 1881.

 At this point many of Duluth’s pioneers saw their years of patience finally pay off.
 Their ships had come in, and a number of Duluthians started to build substantial homes.
-A number of Duluth’s pioneers came to the Zenith City from Ashtabula, Ohio, and during the 1880s many of them built homes in the same area of town, roughly from Second Avenue East to Sixth Avenue East and from First Street to Fourth Street in much of what was originally Portland Township.
+A number of Duluth’s pioneers came to the Zenith City from Ashtabula, Ohio, and during the 1880s many of them built homes in the same area of town, roughly from Second Avenue East to Sixth Avenue East and from First Street to Fourth Street in much of what was originally Portland townsite.
 They called the new district “Ashtabula Heights.”

 The neighborhood quickly became the center of Duluth’s social and political elite.
 Residents included Josiah and Rose Ensign (504 East 2nd Street), who came to Duluth from Ashtabula before the canal was dug.
 Ensign was elected mayor in 1880 and again in 1884, served as the St. Louis County Attorney, and spent thirty-two years as a district court judge.
 James Ray (403 East 2nd Street) and his son Robert (226 North 4th Avenue East) both built houses in the tiny neighborhood in 1887.
 The Elder Ray, a native of Massachusetts, lived in Ashtabula before moving to Duluth in 1855.
-A founder of Portland Township, Ray was instrumental in the digging of the ship canal—which Ensign fought for in the courts during a seven-year legal battle with Wisconsin.
+A founder of Portland, Ray was instrumental in the digging of the ship canal—which Ensign fought for in the courts during a seven-year legal battle with Wisconsin.

 Melvin Forbes (530 East 2nd Street) also built a home in Ashtabula Heights that, like many surrounding it, was designed by Oliver Traphagen.
 Forbes, along with George Spencer and Clinton Markell, organized Duluth’s Board of Trade.
-Markell—another former resident of Ashtabula—was also a founder of Portland Township and served as Duluth’s second mayor.
+Markell—another former resident of Ashtabula—was also a founder of Portland and served as Duluth’s second mayor.
 He waited until 1890 to build his home in Ashtabula Heights at 530 East 2nd Street.